-Pregnant After Miscarriage or Loss: Encouragement for Moms
+Pregnant After a Miscarriage, Stillbirth or Loss: Encouragement for Moms

 My Story of Pregnancy After Loss

 We had been trying to conceive for only a few months and I was trying not to overthink it.
 So, when my doctor told me the strange symptoms I was experiencing were likely a miscarriage, I was shocked.
 I had all the extreme feelings of finding out I was pregnant for the very first time and the pain of losing a baby hit me at the same intense moment.
 My heart ached deeply and my body took months to recover fully.